 It is predicted that 2022 will see the most weddings since the mid 1980s.
 With that in mind, if you are considering getting married or forming a civil partnership or have recently done so, it is important to review the contents of your current Will, or consider making a Will if you do not currently have one.
-In her article, Associate solicitor, Rachel Mock answers some questions raised on Marriage and Wills.
+This article answers some questions raised on Marriage and Wills.

 We regularly receive many queries from clients around the effect of marriage, the formation of a civil partnership, divorce and the dissolution of a civil partnership on a Will, the most common of which are considered below:

 What happens to a will made before marriage?